 The group participates in an in- depth study of Scripture, pertinent biblical themes through lively discussion.
 Class is open to all.
 Meets in the parish hall, Thursday mornings, 9:45 to 11:00 a.m.
 Class topics are presented in a series format.

 Meets every Wednesday in the small Chapel @ 5:45 p.m.
 This is a great way to participate in Holy Eucharist DURING a hectic week or if you can’t make services on Sunday.
 All are welcome.

 Thursday mornings @ 9 a.m. in the small Chapel.
 A Holy Eucharist with special prayers and laying on of hands for those “in any need or trouble”.
-This service is on a break and will return after Easter.
+This service is on a break.

 Faith Formation Programs

 There are many additional opportunities for spiritual growth.
 Most of these programs involve small communities.
 All will help you along your spiritual path.
 For the latest information and programs not listed below, please check the Adult Education Bulletin that is updated seasonally.

 Meets Thursday evenings @ 5:00 p.m. in the parlor.
 This is a weekly opportunity for silence and de-compressing in a busy world.
 Time for reflection, discussion and practicing the discipline of centering prayer.
 The class is about 45 minutes long.

 Meets the first Friday of every month at 7:30 a.m.
 Come for breakfast & great conversation with other men of ESC.

 Additional Formation Opportunities